BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 That which cannot be simulated disappears.
 There is a confusion between truth claims grounded in evidence and sound logic and alternative facts inspired by ludicrous, unsubstantiated conspiracy theories due to proliferation.
 In the case of the climate crisis, there is no room for alternative truths.
-The reality of the crisis will eventually bleed into the hyperreal.
+The reality of the crisis will eventually bleed into hyperreality.
 Will we be able to give it symbolic meaning, or will it be integrated into the void filled with media and electronic simulations?
 Even if we all construct our own perspective on the world, the (physical) reality of the climate crisis will not disappear if we stop believing in it.